42mandychen/dsa.js/README.md

 ## Run Code

-This project depends on [babel](https://babeljs.io/) to compile ES6 into more compatible JavaScript.
+This project depends on [babel](https://babeljs.io/) to compile ES6 into more compatible JavaScript, and [jest](https://facebook.github.io/jest/) to run tests.

 Clone this repo and run